awsdocs/iam-user-guide/doc_source/reference_policies_condition-keys.md

 You can add custom attributes to a user or role in the form of a key\-value pair\.
 For more information about IAM tags, see [Tagging IAM resources](id_tags.md)\.
 You can use `aws:PrincipalTag` to [control access](access_iam-tags.md#access_iam-tags_control-principals) for AWS principals\.

-This example shows how you might create an identity\-based policy that allows users with the **tagManager=true** tag to manage IAM users, groups, or roles\.
+This example shows how you might create an identity\-based policy that allows users with the **department=hr** tag to manage IAM users, groups, or roles\.
 To use this policy, replace the *italicized placeholder text* in the example policy with your own information\.
 Then, follow the directions in [create a policy](access_policies_create.md) or [edit a policy](access_policies_manage-edit.md)\.

 ```
 {